alouie-sfdc/chatter-data-pump/README.md

   * Chooses random users in your org to create the posts.
   * Chooses random users, groups, and accounts to post to (you can easily expand this to include more objects).
   * Chooses random threads from the Facebook dataset.
+  * Has an optional interactive mode that allows you to press 'f' for a feed item and 'c' for a comment.

 ## Installation